 Brunch

 Smoked salmon is a brunch staple for a reason.
 It elevates everything it’s served with, whether you add the fish to a big fat omelet or pan-sear it in salmon cakes to pair with a green salad.
-Or, for a smoked-salmon platter, lay out the fillets with other brunch fixings—like cucumbers, hard-cooked eggs, capers, tomatoes, red onions, dill, cream cheese, and bagels or toast—so people can help themselves.
+Or, for a smoked-salmon platter, lay out the salmon pieces with other brunch fixings—like cucumbers, hard-cooked eggs, capers, tomatoes, red onions, dill, cream cheese, and bagels or toast—so people can help themselves.

 Lunch